zerotier/zeronsd/docs/quickstart.md

 ## Authorize the Nodes

-Authoriz the node to the network by clicking the "Auth" button in the `Members` section in the
+Authorize the node to the network by clicking the "Auth" button in the `Members` section in the
 [ZeroTier Central WebUI](https://my.zerotier.com).